-A3: Feb 2, Mar 2, Mar 30
+A3: Feb 8, Mar 12, April 2

-13 Seminars: Best 10 marks out of 13, each worth 2% for a total of 20%.
+11 Seminars: Best 10 marks out of 11, each worth 2% for a total of 20%.
 This mark will be based on the work submitted during scheduled seminar time.

-Final Exam: Worth 30% and will be scheduled by the registrar sometime between April 13 and April 24.
+Final Exam: Worth 30% and will be scheduled during the finals.
 It is the student's responsibility to be available to write the final exam at the scheduled time.
 Writing early is not permitted.

-Attendance: A bonus of 3% will be given to each student who has more than 70% attendance.
+Attendance: A bonus of 2% will be given to each student who has more than 70% attendance.